 When do I receive my riding gear?

-You’ll receive your BMW riding equipment once you’ve passed your test.
+If you have chosen to add Rider Equipment to your package you’ll receive it once you’ve passed your test.
 You can do this at the same time as you pick up your motorcycle from your BMW Motorrad Retailer.
 For your training and tests you’ll be able to borrow equipment at the training centre.

 What if motorcyling isn't for me?

 Once your training has commenced and you decide the training isn’t for you, your £650 contribution paid to the retailer is non-refundable as this contributes to the cost of your Rider training.
 However you are entitled to withdraw from the monthly rental finance and will not be charged any additional fees.